carltonj2000/passport-js-auth/README.md

 ## Video 3 - Your complete guide to understanding the express-session

 ## Video 5 - Passport Local Configuration (Node + Passport + Express)

+## Video 6 - Passport Local Strategy Usage (Node + Passport + Express)

+The video content for this section is stored in the `vid5...` directory.
+Added admin user options.